benber86/analytics_proposal/README.md

 ## 2. Alternative DAO front-end

 The new Curve website currently lacks a dedicated DAO page and the classic website's DAO page is hampered by extremely slow loading times, confusing navigation and a lack of essential features, such as the option to post new proposals or the decoding of calldata for governance proposals.
 To increase voter engagement and the dynamism of the DAO's governance, we offer to build an alternative DAO front end that would be faster and more user-friendly than the current one.
-The front-end will offer additional metrics to help users make more informed decisions.
-We also aim to integrate with veCRV derivatives such as vlCVX to offer all voters in the ecosystem a unified and intuitive voting experience.
+We see this task as synergetic with the development of pool dashboards, as the DAO front-end should offer appropriate pool health metrics to help users make more informed decisions and pool parameter changes are subject to the DAO's approval.
+We also aim to integrate voting options on the UI for veCRV derivatives such as vlCVX to offer all voters in the ecosystem a unified and intuitive experience.

 We recently released a governance vote page on llama.airforce as a first stepping stone to this project.
-The list of future developments is as follows:
+The list of future planned developments is as follows:

-- Add the option to vote directly using veCRV, vlCVX or other veCRV derivatives with governance rights on the governance vote page.
+- Add the option to vote directly using veCRV, vlCVX or other veCRV derivatives with governance rights on the governance vote page
 - Create a page for gauge weight votes
 - Add new metrics when displaying gauge candidates to guide voter's decisions: TVL and volume changes, incentives posted and fees collected over the past 2 rounds.
-- Develop a UI for vote creation, including templates for the most common actions: parameter changes, gauge addition and gauge removal.
+- Develop a UI for vote creation, including templates for the most common actions: parameter changes, gauge addition and gauge removal
 - (Subject to further discussion and approval from Curve team): Create a marketplace contract and UI where users with no veCRV can post a proposal and a small bounty.
-Users with 2.5k veCRV can then post the proposal on their behalf and claim the bounty for gas reimbursement.
+Users with 2.5k veCRV can then post the proposal on their behalf and claim the bounty for gas reimbursement
 - Historical tracking of veCRV incentives on different marketplaces (votemarket, warden, votium, bribe.crv.finance)
 - Profile page to track users' voting history